 If we resolve conflict too quickly, we may sabotage the very opportunity it presents to realign the congregation to the mission God intended for it within its community.
 Our task is not to fix conflict; our task is to lead through it.

 This material is excerpted from Mission Rift: Leading Through Church Conflict (Fortress Press, 2021) by David E. Woolverton.
-Used by permission of Fortress Press, www. fortresspress.com.
-The book is also available at Cokesbury and Amazon.
+Used by permission of Fortress Press (fortresspress.com).
+The book is available at Fortress Press, Cokesbury, and Amazon.

 - 5 Suggestions for Managing Conflict in Polarized Contexts by David R. Brubaker